ephbaum/EphWordsBlog/src/content/blog/2023/08/2023-08-20-2023-week-33-still-ticking.md

 My musings today led me to contemplate advertising a group for "Mindful Hiking for Beginners."

-In an unrelated note: Lou and I watched the film [Happiness for Beginners](https://www.imdb.com/title/tt15509244/), and I enjoyed it quite a bit for a cliche ridden romantic comedy.
+In an obviously related note: Lou and I watched the film [Happiness for Beginners](https://www.imdb.com/title/tt15509244/), and I enjoyed it quite a bit for a cliche ridden romantic comedy.
 It seemed like it was trying to be fresh and clever but the only person who didn't see the romance was the main character, and it wasn't even in that fun sort of maddening way but rather like the writer really thought they were hiding the truth from you, the viewer.
 I enjoyed the backpacking references and really found myself identifying with the hiker guide character, Beckett.
 He had no time for the other characters' drama and just wanted to hiking.
 It's hard, however, not to see Ellie Kemper as Erin Hannon, even when watching The Unbreakable Kimmy Schmidt.

 ## Conclusion